 - USAID executes assistance in accordance with ADS 303 and/or 22 CFR 226.

 When it is necessary to implement timely changes prior to a formal amendment of AIDAR, the Procurement/Assistance Executive issues Acquisition & Assistance Policy Directives (AAPDs).

 Once the above steps are completed, USAID will award to the selected organization.
-In most cases, the organization will be invited to a post-award conference to discuss implementation and any questions that the organization may have.
-Additionally, throughout the implementation period, the organization may contact the Contracting or Agreement Officer’s Representative designated in the award for technical guidance.
+In most cases, the organization will be invited to a post-award conference to discuss implementation and any questions from the organization.
+Additionally, throughout the implementation period, the organization may contact the Contracting or Agreement Officer’s Representative (COR/AOR) designated in the award for technical guidance.
 All matters concerning the award must be directed to the Contracting or Agreement Officer.

 USAID is dedicated to protecting the integrity of our foreign assistance efforts and the taxpayer funds entrusted through awards.
 See the Partner Compliance & Oversight website for further information and Red Alert notices.